whalekeykeeper/mixed_effect_model_for_self_paced_reading_experiment/README.md

 A hosted version of this repository can be found at: https://keen-mahavira-61eb1c.netlify.app/

-The repository for the online experiments can be found at : https://github.com/nmeisinger/self-paced-reading-magpie
+The repository for our online experiments can be found at : https://github.com/nmeisinger/self-paced-reading-magpie

 ### Repository structure